-The BEST Snickerdoodles Recipe โ Soft, pillowy puffs that are so irresistible!
-The closest recipe to Mrs. Fields snickerdoodles that you’ll find!
+❤️💚🎁 The BEST Snickerdoodles Recipe makes soft, pillowy puffs that are so irresistible!
+It’s the closest recipe to Mrs. Fields’ snickerdoodles that you’ll find!

 Easy Snickerdoodle Recipe

 A good snickerdoodle is hard to come by, but this recipe is my favorite.
-Soft, slightly chewy, pillowy little puffs of goodness that I can’t stay away from.
+Soft with a slightly chewy texture and pillowy little puffs of goodness that I can’t stay away from!

-They’re everything I want in a classic snickerdoodle cookie and my family agreed by eating the whole batch on the afternoon I made them.
-I sent a dozen cookies with them to the beach for the afternoon somewhat expecting they’d come back with a few left over.
+This recipe is everything I want in a classic snickerdoodle cookie, and my family agreed by eating the whole batch on the afternoon I made them.
+I sent a dozen cookies with them to the beach for the afternoon, somewhat expecting they’d come back with a few left over.
 That was clearly foolish thinking.
+So, I highly recommend making an extra batch!

 For this homemade snickerdoodles cookie recipe, you’ll need: